 Take a welcomed break at the top and take some photos.
 The summit provides expansive views of the Bar Harbor, ocean, and surrounding mountains.
 The views are what makes this trail one of the best spring hikes in America, soak them in.
-Once you’ve had your fill, return to the start you will retrace your steps back to the ME 3.
+Once you’ve had your fill, return to the start by retracing your steps back to the ME 3.

-Since you will most likely be heading up to the summit for sunrise ensure you’re safe and warm.
-In addition to the ten essentials, take the following items:
+Since you will most likely be heading up to the summit for sunrise you should ensure you’re safe and warm.
+In addition to the 10 essentials, take the following items:

 - Appropriate Footwear: I would wear hiking boots in Spring and trail runners in the Summer.
 This is because a large part of this trail is on exposed rock what you wear on your feet will differ between seasons.
 In spring, you need to maximize waterproofing and ankle support.
 While in summer you need to maximize traction, I recommend wearing a trail specific runner.

 - Comfortable Outerwear: In Spring a belay jacket is good and for Summer bring a windbreaker.
-As the trail consists of a rocky ridge next to the coastline temperature changes fast.
-In Spring a belay jacket in Spring or at Sunrise.
+As the trail consists of a rocky ridge next to the coastline you will want a belay jacket in Spring or at Sunrise.
 This is a light insulated soft shell jacket with a big hood.
 In the Summer wear a windbreaker.

 - 4 Season Pants (Spring/Sunrise): Keeping your legs warm will help you stay energized to finish this hike.
-On a Sunrise hike I like to layer with mid-weight merino tights under shorts or light pants to create a 4 season pant feel.
+For a Sunrise hike I like to layer with mid-weight merino tights.

 - Hiking Poles: For hikers with joint or balance problems, these will help.